gitnacho/docs/docs/start/cli-basics.md

 However, if you’re not committed to an editor, or if you’re looking to try something new, the NativeScript team recommends using Microsoft’s Visual Studio Code to develop your NativeScript applications.
 Here’s why.

-- Visual Studio Code has excellent support for [TypeScript](https://www.typescriptlang.org/), which you may wish to use as an alternative to JavaScript for your NativeScript development.
+* Visual Studio Code has excellent support for [TypeScript](https://www.typescriptlang.org/), which you may wish to use as an alternative to JavaScript for your NativeScript development.
-- Visual Studio Code gives you the ability to debug JavaScript and TypeScript code directly in your editor.
+* Visual Studio Code gives you the ability to debug JavaScript and TypeScript code directly in your editor.
 The NativeScript team maintains an official [NativeScript Visual Studio Code extension](https://www.nativescript.org/nativescript-for-visual-studio-code) that enables step debugging for NativeScript apps.
-- Visual Studio Code is a fast, modern editor that Microsoft [updates frequently](https://code.visualstudio.com/updates/).
+* Visual Studio Code is a fast, modern editor that Microsoft [updates frequently](https://code.visualstudio.com/updates/).
-- Visual Studio Code is available for Windows, macOS, and Linux.
+* Visual Studio Code is available for Windows, macOS, and Linux.
-- Microsoft backs Visual Studio Code; therefore, you can feel confident that the editor will continue to be supported in the future.
+* Microsoft backs Visual Studio Code; therefore, you can feel confident that the editor will continue to be supported in the future.

 If you do choose to [try Visual Studio Code](https://code.visualstudio.com/), let’s look at one tip you might find useful as you develop NativeScript apps.

-> Note: If you’re a WebStorm user, check out this [popular community-written plugin](https://plugins.jetbrains.com/webstorm/plugin/8588-nativescript) that adds many NativeScript-related features.
+> **Note**: If you’re a WebStorm user, check out this [popular community-written plugin](https://plugins.jetbrains.com/webstorm/plugin/8588-nativescript) that adds many NativeScript-related features.

 ### Tip & Tricks

-- The `code` command
+* The `code` command

 After you install Visual Studio Code, you can open projects using the editor’s `File` → `Open` menu option, but there’s an alternative option that works far better for command-line-based projects like NativeScript: the `code` command.